russfellows/dl-driver/README.md

 ## 🚀 Overview

-**dl-driver** is a tool for testing AI/ML workloads.
+**dl-driver** is a tool for testing storage performance during AI/ML workloads.
 For training workloads it supports running data generation, data loading and checkpoint tests that provide **format compatibility** with standard Python libraries.
 Built in Rust for performance and reliability, it serves as a drop-in replacement for [DLIO benchmarks](https://github.com/argonne-lcf/dlio_benchmark) while delivering enterprise-grade capabilities through the powerful [s3dlio](https://github.com/russfellows/s3dlio) library.

 **Key Achievement**: Validation of object/file formats with numpy, h5py, and TensorFlow provides integration with existing ML pipelines.